4 Minute Read

-According to the National Association of Realtors (NAR), only 30% of recent sales could be attributed to first-time buyers.
+According to the National Association of Realtors (NAR), 35% of recent sales could be attributed to first-time buyers.
 For a population that typically makes up 40% of the market, that’s making a full recovery hard to come by.

 So what’s holding them back?
 No single factor is to blame, but two factors are creating major bumps in the road to home ownership.

 Student Loans Put the American Dream on Hold

 Seven in 10 college seniors graduate with student loan debt, owing an average of over $30,000, according to the Institute for College Access and Success (TICAS).
 This financial burden is keeping many young Americans out of the housing market.
 In fact, buyers lucky enough to make the leap to home ownership listed student debt as the number one hurdle to saving up a down payment in a NAR survey.

 Student debt not only makes it hard to save a down payment but also affects buyers’ ability to obtain a mortgage because it can throw their debt-to-income ratio out of balance.
 Lenders tightened their credit requirements in the wake of the recession, squeezing many would-be homeowners out of the running.
 Though lenders have loosened the purse strings a bit now, it’s still tough for borrowers with big piles of debt to qualify for a mortgage.

 As the economy pushes toward a full recovery, underwater mortgages—mortgages that are more than the homes are worth—are fewer and farther between.
 According to Zillow, negative equity rates hit a new low at the end of 2016, falling to just 10.5% after peaking at 31% in early 2012.
 That’s great news!